Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

   reaction field calculation (so-called non-equilibrium solvation).
 The slow component is always generated and stored on file for equilibrium solvation calculations so that it potentially can be used in subsequent non-equilibrium calculations on other states.
+  If the total charge is different from one of the reference state,for which the slow component was calculated, PCM is initiated with the fake charge equal to reference one, thus allowing to calculate e.g. the ionized state.

   .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="NONEQUILIBRIUM" APPEAR="Non-equilibrium reaction field" KIND="SINGLE" LEVEL="ADVANCED">
               %%Keyword: NONEquilibrium <advanced>